inesmarcal/TI_Project-Compression_Of_Files/README.md

 # TI_Project-Compression_Of_Files
-A group of programs that apply some compression algorithms in some files.
-Also helps to do a study about the efficiency of this algorithms.
+- [x] Finished

+## Description:
+In 2020 it was asked to do a study of some algorithms of compression applied on images vs the algorithm of PNG.<br>

+## To run this project:
+[WARNING] Python 3.9 and the libraries refered must be installed <br>